rtavenar/hdr/content/parts/01/temporal_kernel.md

 <!-- #endregion -->

-In order to evaluate the method presented above, we used the UCR Time Series Classification archive~\cite{ucr}, which, at the time, was made of monodimensional time series only.
+In order to evaluate the method presented above, we used the UCR Time Series Classification archive {% cite ucr %}, which, at the time, was made of monodimensional time series only.
 We decided not to work on raw data but rather extract local features to